riyadattani/personal-blog/cmd/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 - Read the documentation and find **examples**.
 I found it especially difficult to wrap my head around the `bufio` package.
 After spending a long time "googling" how to scan a file, I broke down the problem further and focused on solving something simpler.
 This allowed me to narrow my search terms and apply the relevant solutions to my problem.
 The [Go website](https://golang.org/) itself has some great examples.
 - **Feedback** is SO important.
 It's one thing to write software, but it's another thing to write _good quality_ software.
 Getting feedback on the code, the design and the content is not only beneficial to the user, but it is motivating for me to grow the blog and make it better.

-Overall, writing this blog has been quite fun and I learned some valuable lessons.
+Overall, writing this blog has been quite fun, and I learned some valuable lessons.
 This is only the start of my Golang journey.
 I can't wait to explore it more!